-While it is notable that S. festinus, a known vector of GRBaV (Bahder et al. 2016), was found on both wild and wine grapes, on both plant species they represented <1% of total organisms.
-Regardless of the overall low populations encountered in vineyards, data on host plant associations of S. festinus (Fig. 3) provides new information on population dynamics in vineyards.
-This species was primarily found in the late spring on groundcovers in and around the vineyard, which included various weedy grasses as well as overwintering grass/legume cover crops.
-As groundcovers died down, S. festinus was intermittently found in low abundance on wild grape, wine grape, toyon (Heteromeles arbutifolia) and coast oak (Quercus agrifolia) throughout the growing season.
-These are not necessarily reproductive hosts for this species and further work is needed to better understand the life cycle of S. festinus on the non-crop habitats in and around vineyards.
+While it is notable that TCAH, a known vector of GRBaV (Bahder et al. 2016), was found on both wild and wine grapes, on both plant species they represented <1% of total organisms.
+Regardless of the overall low densities encountered in vineyards, data on TCAH host plant associations (Fig. 3) provides new information on population dynamics in vineyards.
+TCAH was primarily found in the late spring on groundcovers in and around the vineyard, which included various weedy grasses and overwintering grass/legume cover crops.
+As ground covers died down, TCAH was intermittently found in low abundance on wild grape, wine grape, toyon (Heteromeles arbutifolia) and coast oak (Quercus agrifolia).
+These are not necessarily reproductive hosts and further work is needed to better understand the role of non-crop habitats nears vineyards in the TCAH life cycle.

 Fig. 3.
-Seasonal host plant associations of S. festinus in North Coast vineyards.
-High densities of S. festinus were found on groundcovers in the late spring and then intermittently on wild grape, wine grape, coast oak and toyon.
+Seasonal host plant associations of S. festinus (TCAH) in North Coast vineyards.
+High densities of TCAH were found on groundcovers in the late spring and then intermittently on wild grape, wine grape, coast oak and toyon.
 Plant species shown are not necessarily reproductive hosts.
 Right Y-axis denotes abundance on groundcovers, left Y-axis denotes abundance on all other plants.

-Establishing Colonies of Novel Vectors (2015-present)

-Due to the low abundance of novel candidate vectors (e.g. Empoasca spp., S. festinus, D. fuscinervosus), we have been working to establish colonies of these insects at the UC Berkeley greenhouse facilities in order to rear a large enough population suitable for GRBaV transmission experiments, which typically require >200 individuals per trial.
-Data is scant for many of these species and information on reproductive hosts is limited.
-As such, this spring we collected candidate species from vineyards and introduced them into cages containing various potential host plants.
-So far, we have seen successful reproduction of Aceratagallia sp. and Euscelidius schenki on select host plants.
-We also collected large populations of S. festinus from alfalfa fields and are now seeing reproduction in our colonies.
+Establishing Colonies of Novel Vectors (2015-present): Due to the low abundance of novel candidate vectors (e.g. Aceratagallia spp., TCAH, D. fuscinervosus), we have been working to establish colonies of these insects at the UC Berkeley greenhouse facilities in order to rear large populations suitable for GRBaV transmission experiments, which typically require >200 individuals per trial.
+Data on some of these species are scant, including reproductive hosts.
+As such, in spring 2016 we collected candidate species from vineyards and began to evaluate host plant preferences.
+So far, we have seen successful reproduction of Aceratagallia sp. and Euscelidius schenki on some hosts.
+We also collected large populations of TCAH from alfalfa fields and are now seeing reproduction in our colonies.
+Work is ongoing to rear or collect adequate densities of these novel species for us in transmission experiments.

-Transmission Experiment with S. festinus (2016)

-A GRBaV transmission experiment was conducted with field collected S. festinus in July 2016.
+Transmission Experiment with TCAH (2016): A GRBaV transmission experiment was conducted with field collected TCAH in July 2016.
 Individuals were collected from an organic alfalfa field and introduced into cages with GRBaV positive or negative vines.
-Each cage contained a single potted vine (11 cages each with a single GRBaV-positive vine and 9 cages each with a single GRBaV-negative vine) and received 20 S. festinus adults.
-Adults could feed for 48 hours (AAP), after which the GRBaV-positive/negative vine was removed and a GRBaV-negative vine was introduced into each cage.
+Each cage contained a single potted vine (11 cages each with a single GRBaV-positive vine and 9 cages each with a single GRBaV-negative vine) and received 20 TCAH adults.
+Adults could feed for 48 hours (AAP), after which the GRBaV-positive/negative vine was removed, and a GRBaV-negative vine was introduced into each cage.
 The adults could feed on the negative vine for 48 hours (IAP) and were then removed from the vine.
 As with previous transmission experiments, the vines are now being held for a 2-year period and will be tested for GRBaV every 4 months.
-While it has been demonstrated that S. festinus can vector GRBaV (Bahder et al. 2016), our goal is to first confirm these findings and then begin evaluating transmission efficiency of this species under laboratory and field conditions.
+While it has been demonstrated that TCAH can vector GRBaV (Bahder et al. 2016), our goal is to first confirm these findings and then evaluate transmission efficiency under laboratory and field conditions.